57blocks/website-article/articles/Image Search: Leveraging Image Models, Large Language Models, and Multimodal Models/README.md

 ![figure 12 The general model architecture of MM-LLMs and the implementation choices for each component.png](figure%2012%20The%20general%20model%20architecture%20of%20MM-LLMs%20and%20the%20implementation%20choices%20for%20each%20component.png#center)
 ::: center
-Fig 12.The general model architecture of MM-LLMs and the implementation choices for each component[^fourteen]
+Fig 12.
+The general model architecture of MM-LLMs and the implementation choices for each component[^fourteen]
 :::

 In this undertaking, we carried out validations and tests for image caption generation using GPT4 vision, LLaVa[^fifteen][^sixteen], and Qwen-vl[^thirteen]models.
 We meticulously analyzed the precision of the image descriptions provided by these models.
 Given that GPT4 vision has not been made available for open source use, we based our further enhancements on the Qwen-vl model[^seventeen], selecting it as our foundational model for fine-tuning after our comparative assessments were concluded.